sdclibbery/pi-monitor/README.md

 x Can stop a bot
-x Format log blocks based on level x Dont cache any pages
-* Bot log pages show latest entries on opening
+x Format log blocks based on level x Dont cache any pages x Bot log pages show latest entries on opening
 * Can clear logs
 * Bot log pages live update
 * Can set arguments when starting a bot